 Following suit with the comfort food theme, the desert menu offers ice cream, apple pie, and milk and cookies.
 Unfortunately we were too full to try to desert, but it sounded delicious from the descriptions on the menu.
 Any specifics?

 Because the kitchen is in the same room as all the diners, it both adds and detracts from Q's overall appeal.
 The sizzling sounds from what's cooking while you wait for your food make you anxious and excited for what is to come; however, the clanking of the dirty dishes and the dishwasher can get a it loud.
 Good detail

 Overall, it was an Aha!
 Your review does NOT convey excitement. exciting experience, which provided artwork to make you wonder, and comfort food for the soul.

 Now add hours, credit card info, phone number, rating system

-Summary: This is a solid B, but I’d like to see you let loose a little.
+Summary: This is a somewhat disappointing B, but I’d like to see you let loose a little.
 The chronological structure doesn’t help.
 It suggests that nothing in the experience made a strong impact.
 You are simply presenting things as they happened, like beads on a string.
 This is workmanlike, but not exciting.
 The implication is that the food was the least important part of the experience.
 If so, say so, which could lead to a meditation on those instances when the look of a restaurant matters more than the quality of the food.
 Maybe you have to admit that your have taste buds of wood and really can't tell the difference between the good, the bad and the burned to a crisp.
 If that's so, say so.
 Tell your readers to look elsewhere for that kind of judgment.